• Skip to primary navigation

 Financial Independence, Retire Early (FI/RE) is a movement dedicated to savings (sometimes extreme) and investment that allows its followers to achieve financial freedom and early retirement far earlier than traditional retirement plans.

-Some proponents of the FIRE movement have retired as early as age 30, instead of the conventional and agreed upon retirement age of 65.
+Some proponents of the FIRE movement have retired as early as age 30, instead of the conventional and agreed-upon retirement age of 65.

 Steps to Achieving FIRE